civicrm/civicrm-dev-docs/docs/financial/financialentities.md

 Use this field to indiciate whether a financial type is tax deductible for Income Tax purposes:
 * is_deductible
+!!! note
-[note: CiviCRM itself does not calculate Charitable Tax Receipts - but extension like https://civicrm.org/extensions/cdn-tax-receipts do]
+CiviCRM itself does not calculate Charitable Tax Receipts - but extensions like [CDN Tax Receipts](https://civicrm.org/extensions/cdn-tax-receipts) do.

 ![Example financial accounts](/img/financial/FinancialAccount.png)